PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/60/answer-0-1-2(2).md

-The issue is that in the original code, the `raw` parameter is not being properly handled when `engine` is set to "numba".

-To fix this issue, you can modify the code as follows:
+To fix the bug in the code, we need to modify the if block for the "cython" engine.
+The current implementation doesn't pass the `raw` argument to the `_generate_cython_apply_func` method, causing the ValueError to be raised even when `raw` is set to `True`.

+To fix this, we need to update the assignment of `apply_func` inside the `if engine == "cython"` block.
+We should pass the `raw` argument to the `_generate_cython_apply_func` method along with other arguments.

+Here's the fixed version of the code:

 ```python
 def apply(